-Have a question about registration, obtaining a Visa/passport, or conference activities?
+Have a question about attending?
 We can help!
-Below we have answered some of the most Frequently Asked Questions about attending the 2019 SME Annual Conference & Expo and CMA 121st National Western Mining Conference.
+Below we have answered some of the most Frequently Asked Questions.

 You can register online by visiting Register.
 For additional questions regarding registration for the conference, please contact SME Customer Service at firstname.lastname@example.org or 303.948.4200.
 To receive advanced registration rates, SME must receive your registration form and payment by January 29, 2019.
 After January 29, 2019, on-site registration fees apply.
 One-day advanced registration is not available for exhibit personnel.